 Dirt Haul Off

 Remember that pile of dirt in your driveway? (really, it’s hard to forget about) After Work Phase 1 is complete, the dirt can be hauled away.
 We get someone else to do this part for us.
-Mendoza Trucking will come on the Saturday or Sunday after Phase 1 and take the dirt away.
+An independent trucking contractor that we hire out will come on the Saturday or Sunday after Phase 1 and take the dirt away.
 Yay!

 But wait, all that dirt left your driveway, well . . . dirty?
 We know.
 That’s why we will come by ASAP after the dirt is gone to pressure wash your driveway for you.
 Nice, huh?